teltploek/gulp-jade-find-affected/readme.md

 # [gulp](http://gulpjs.com)-jade-find-affected

-> Run through jade files to compile files that depend on a changed included file.
+> When a change happens in an included file, find the files that are affected by the changes and send their paths through the stream

 ![alt text](https://raw.githubusercontent.com/teltploek/gulp-jade-find-affected/master/docs/demo.gif "Demo")

 Sometimes you want to compile jade files that are affected by a change in another jade file.

-Let's say you have an index.jade with an include to includes/includefile.jade.
-You make a change in includes/includefile.jade, but also want to have index.jade marked as a subject of change so it can be compiled.
+Let's say you have an frontpage.jade with an include to includes/an-included-file.jade.
+You make a change in includes/an-included-file.jade, but also want to have frontpage.jade marked as a subject of change so it can be compiled.

 This module takes care of that and should also work well with livereload of the compiled changed files.